Meherkandukuri/Go_BookingClasses_API/readme.md

 # Go_BookingClasses API

 This is a RESTful API built with Go that allows users to manage and book classes.
 The API provides endpoints for creating classes and bookings, with proper validation and error handling.
-The Singleton pattern was used for simplicity and efficiency, as only two APIs needed to be created.
+In v0.0.1 APIs ere implemented using singleton pattern.
+In v0.0.2, They were refactored to use dependency injection for a better decoupling.

 ## Features